-System of Governance and Risk
+System of governance and risk

-CGL's Board of Directors is responsible for promoting the long-term success of CGL and for setting strategy.
+The Board of Directors is responsible for promoting the long-term success of the Company and for setting strategy.
 It does so with a determination to protect the interests of policyholders, customers, its shareholder and other stakeholders.
 The Board ensures that there is a strong system of governance, that risk management and financial controls are robust and that the key functions are adequately resourced and empowered to advise management and the Board.